-Cash distributions of normal operating earnings from investments in real estate partnerships are presented in cash flows from operating activities in the accompanying Consolidated Statements of Cash Flows.
+Cash distributions of earnings from operations from investments in real estate partnerships are presented in cash flows from operating activities in the accompanying Consolidated Statements of Cash Flows.
 Cash distributions from the sale of a property or loan proceeds received from the placement of debt on a property included in investments in real estate partnerships are presented in cash flows from investing activities in the accompanying Consolidated Statements of Cash Flows.

 Investments in real estate partnerships are comprised primarily of joint ventures with three unrelated co-investment partners and an open-end real estate fund ("Regency Retail Partners" or the "Fund"), as further described below.
-In addition to the Company earning its pro-rata share of net income or loss in each of the partnerships, these partnerships pay the Company fees for asset management, property management, leasing, investing, and financing services.
-During the three months ended September 30, 2008 and 2007, the Company recorded fees from these joint ventures of \$7.7 million and \$10.7 million, respectively.
-During the nine months ended September 30, 2008 and 2007, the Company recorded fees from these joint ventures of \$27.8 million and \$24.4 million, respectively.
+In addition to the Company earning its pro-rata share of net income or loss in each of the partnerships, these partnerships pay the Company fees for asset management, property management, leasing, investment, and financing services.
+During the three months ended September 30, 2008 and 2007, the Company recorded fees from these co-investment partnerships of \$7.7 million and \$10.7 million, respectively.
+During the nine months ended September 30, 2008 and 2007, the Company recorded fees from these co-investment partnerships of \$27.8 million and \$24.4 million, respectively.